tweag/cardano-conformance-testing-of-consensus/docs/design.md

 Do we need to simulate time?
 This might be related to configuration access to node timeouts (as network latency would be irrelevant in this setting).

+In this milestone, we will consult with Amaru architects on what concerns they have on satisfying the proposed interface.

 #### Risks